Partysun/staff/README.md

 ## CONFIGURATION

 The Staff reads your configuration from .config.
-Example of configuration is config.example.toml Right now Staff supports Ollama models and GigaChat models.
+Example of configuration is config.example.toml.

+Right now Staff supports Ollama models and GigaChat models.
 You must provide credentials for at least one model.

 Read the file config.example.toml, write your configuration and copy it to $HOME/.config/staff-cli/config.toml

 // Lin: Some(/home/alice/.config/staff-cli/config.toml)

 // Win: Some(C:\Users\Alice\AppData\Roaming\staff-cli\config.toml)

 // Mac: Some(/Users/Alice/Library/Application Support/staff-cli/config.toml)

 ## USAGE